 This brand includes a wide range of jackets and bibs designed to keep you dry in nasty weather.
 They categorize their garments into medium- and heavy-duty options, which give users a range of choices for a wide variety of conditions.

 We’ve enjoyed using both the Typhoon and Strykr Jacket and bibs and remained dry and warm in some really foul weather.
 The company fuses ultra-thin neoprene with proven outdoor fabrics to produce windproof, waterproof and warm garments.

-There are many other companies on the market that make good rain gear; Marmot, Mountain Hardwear and Outdoor Research are top brands to consider as well.
+There are many other companies on the market that make good rain gear for Alaska; Marmot, Mountain Hardwear and Outdoor Research are top brands to consider as well.
 The mostimportant thing is to get a quality set of rain gear (or two) so you can stay dry and warm when the weather gets bad and the fish are still biting.